CU-ESIIL/OLC_hackathon_groupE/docs/index.md

 There are at least four elements that are incorporated into a sweat lodge; fire, water, earth, and wood.
 Each of these elements have potential contamination before and during the ceremony and can put participants at risk with the change in air quality.**

-What contaminants are present in the air after water is poured on the rocks?
+**What contaminants are exposed to participants inside a sweat lodge when a certain type of rock is used?**